marein/php-gaming-website/README.md

 [Web Interface](/code/src/WebInterface)
 acts like an
 [Api Gateway](http://microservices.io/patterns/apigateway.html).
-All browser interactions go through this context, because it's main responsibility is the session management and the aggregation of the data from the other contexts.
+All browser interactions go through this context, because its main responsibility is the session management and the aggregation of the data from the other contexts.
 The [JavaScript](/code/src/WebInterface/Presentation/Http/JavaScript) and